White House Confirms President Trump To Deliver Speech At Annual NRA Meeting On Friday

 — David Hogg (@davidhogg111) April 30, 2018

-Survivors of the Parkland, Florida school shooting, which claimed the lives of 17 people, spoke out on Twitter about the president addressing the NRA event as well as the fact that guns are banned at the gathering.
+Survivors of the Parkland, Florida, school shooting, which claimed the lives of 17 people, spoke out on Twitter about the president addressing the NRA event as well as the fact that guns are banned at the gathering.
 The situation displeased the students along with other gun control advocates throughout the country.

-In the aftermath of the shooting, Trump met with U.S. Senators claiming he would stand up to the NRA and demanded a comprehensive gun control bill.
+In the aftermath of the shooting, Trump met with U.S. senators claiming he would stand up to the NRA and demanded a comprehensive gun control bill.
 Ultimately, Trump caved on gun control proposals and ended up backing the modest ideas that the NRA itself backed instead of expanded background checks and raising the age to buy certain guns to 21 years he initially supported.
 Although he claimed the ideas didn’t receive support, one reason Trump may have backtracked is that the incredibly strong group donated $30 million to his 2016 presidential election campaign, which some people believe makes him beholden to the NRA’s wishes.